 This relief is then inked and used to make the basis of the final image, like in letter printing or stamping.

 In other words, you save your drawing, and get rid of the extra material around it.
 That’s why it is also called “taille-d’épargne” from the French “‘épargner” (saving) and “taille” (cut).

-The opposite technique is called intaglio or recess process; it uses metal blocks engraved by acids (etchings, mezzotints, aquatint) or cold chisels (dry point, engraving); it allows for finer lines and shades of grey contrary to relief printing that can only have lines with uniform color.
+The opposite technique is called intaglio or recess process; it uses metal blocks engraved by acids (they are etchings, mezzotints, aquatint) or cold chisels (they are dry point, engraving); it allows for finer lines and shades of grey contrary to relief printing that can only have lines with uniform color.

 As you have to remove a lot of material from your block, relief printing techniques can only be used with “soft” materials like wood or linoleum, sometimes gerflex or PVC.